- "Creative expression is peace, is love, is life to me" -

 Sherri Mignonne has been an artist since her youth, attending art school, and collecting a very eclectic array of sculpture and paintings.
 Since she was 10, she has never been without an art project in the works.
 Her passion for photography moved to the forefront of her artistic expression for many years .
 She studied under Patricia Richards, a nationally known Texas photographer and with Joe McNally, a National Geographic photographer.
 She has done extensive work as a fine arts photographer and celebrity photographer for the American Film Institute.
 Her love for painting came back into focus again in 2002 when she was inspired to create paintings from her own photographic images.
-Her works are found in private and public collections and she has been published in numerous newspapers, magazines, and books.
-Currently, painting in her studio has taken precedence to her other artistic loves of song writing, screen play writing, sculpting, and novels.

-There are the metallic aspen trees and the very colorful, thick oil works.
-The metallic pieces are greatly enhanced by light and are said to have a three-dimensional effect.
-They’re known to change in appearance throughout the day as the light changes.
 The thick oil aspen trees are done with palette knife using a process where the paint is blended directly on the canvas.
 There are endless colors which seem to emerge using this process.